amanbansal1506/VibeConnect/README.md

-# VibeConnect – Real-Time Chat Application
+# VibeConnect • Chat Live

 VibeConnect is a real-time web-based chat application where users can create or join chat rooms, send messages instantly, and experience a clean and modern interface.